KeopsKps/basic-neural-network-to-predict-housing-prices/README.md

 This data contains scraped data and has the following information:

-1- Prices of houses all over Mumbai along with their location 2- Information about house condition (new/resale) and area of the house 3- Information about various amenities provided
+1- Prices of houses all over Mumbai along with their location <br>
+2- Information about house condition (new/resale) and area of the house <br>
+3- Information about various amenities provided <br>

 ### Inspiration

 This data can be used for:

-1- Data Visualization of house prices and various features associated with it 2- Predictive Data Analysis to predict house prices with varying features
+1- Data Visualization of house prices and various features associated with it <br>
+2- Predictive Data Analysis to predict house prices with varying features